 Now now, on some rare occasions there will be a team member that will rebuttal and tell you that this technology is already obsolete and there’s Shmlurppp 2.0 already or any other silly name of a project that does what you suggested, but better…

 FEAR NOT! he is not doing it because he thinks that, he is trying to assert his dominance over you; you immediately must say that the developer is dumb! this project is clearly un-tested and their approach to that problem is all wrong and stupid (try to use as many derogatory terms you can when you describe another project/tech stacks that are not yours…).

-In case someone has tried to assert his dominance over you and tried to negate your idea, REMEMBER – it’s the best case scenario – you, my friend, have just found your fighting buddy; a person you will fight with during code reviews and architecture talks, while doing that you two will assert your dominance on the entire team and produce zero to minimal amount of production to the company you work for.
+In case someone has tried to assert his dominance over you and tried to negate your idea, REMEMBER – it’s the best-case scenario – you, my friend, have just found your fighting buddy; a person you will fight with during code reviews and architecture talks while doing that you two will assert your dominance on the entire team and produce zero to minimal amount of productivity to the company you work for.